skip navigation

 SIGN-UP/REGISTRATION

-All participants must register through our online marketplace, submitting initial required documents including the medical forms and the parental release form.
-Program participation fees become due after completion of the athlete's two weeks try out period for new athletes and by the first day of each season for continuing athletes.
+All participants must register through our online marketplace, submitting initial required documents including the medical forms, the parental release form, and US Rowing Basic Membership.

 The Registration "Great Miami Rowing Center Middle School Program" is not currently available.